ai-cfia/dev-rel-docs/handling-exception-training.md

 ValueError: operation not allowed
 ```

-In this example, Python will directly indicate that the first error
+In this example, Python indicate that the first error (`ZeroDivisionError`) is the
-(`ZeroDivisionError`) is the reason for the second error (`ValueError`).
-It is
+reason for the second error (`ValueError`).
+It is very useful when writing code that
-very useful when writing code that can raise multiple types of exceptions.
-For
+can raise multiple types of exceptions.
+For example:
-example:

 ```python
 >>> def divide(x, y):